 The Drugs Controller General of India (DCGI) in January 2022 permitted Bharat Biotech to conduct a phase 3 randomized, multi-centric examination to consider the immunogenicity and security of the booster dose.
 As a result, Washington University in St. Louis, Missouri, announced on September 7, 2022, that the nasal COVID-19 vaccine was approved in India based on its technology.
 Furthermore, on November 28, 2022, Bharat Biotech announced its iNCOVACC had become the world's first intranasal Covid-19 vaccine to receive emergency use authorization (EUA) from CDSCO India, as a primary vaccine as well as a heterologous booster for those who have received two doses of another vaccine.
 Both the EUAs have been granted for those aged 18 years and above.

 On December 27, 2022, @BharatBiotech tweeted that iNCOVACC® is now available on CoWin throughout India.
-On January 26, 2023, the Company's chairman and managing director, Krishna Ella, announced the commercial launch of iNCOVACC for the Primary series and Heterologous booster.
+On February 6, 2023, @BharatBiotech tweeted, 'the first shipments of iNCOVACC were dispatched to various locations across India.'

 India-based Bharat Biotech is a pioneering biotechnology company known for its R&D and manufacturing capabilities.
 BBIL has in-licensed technology from Washington University.
 Bharat Biotech has established a global track record of innovation with more than 145 global patents, a broad product portfolio of more than 16 vaccines, four bio-therapeutics, registrations in more than 123 countries, and World Health Organization (WHO) Pre-qualifications.